 Commended as “a tremendous musician, a voice of exceptional beauty [and her] particularly notable gift as a communicator,” soprano Emily Yocum Black has found success in multiple genres of vocal music, including operatic, oratorio, choral, and musical theatre.

-In the operatic realm, Emily has performed the roles of Laurie in The Tender Land (2017), Pamina in The Magic Flute (2016), Laetitia in The Old Maid and the Thief (2015) and Silverpeal in The Impresario (2015).
+In the operatic realm, Emily has performed the roles of Laurie in The Tender Land, Pamina in The Magic Flute, Laetitia in The Old Maid and the Thief and Silverpeal in The Impresario.
 She was the 2016-2017 Apprentice Studio Artist for Kentucky Opera where she performed as a chorus member and worked with their educational outreach program.
 Emily was a semi-finalist in the American Tradition Vocal Competition in 2018 and won the Sherrill Milnes Opera Award for best opera aria of the competition.
 In addition to success in various competitions for the National Association of Teachers of Singing, she is also the First Prize Winner of the 2016 University of Louisville Aria Competition.

 Emily’s performance career began in musical theatre at the Market House Theatre, an award-winning community theatre in Paducah, KY, at the age of four.
 She performed in numerous productions playing roles such as Dorothy Gale in The Wizard of Oz (2009) and Sharpay Evans in High School Musical (2008).
 Emily was a teaching assistant for Footlights, an education program teaching youth from pre-school to high school skills in acting, improv and musical theatre.
-Recently, she has returned to Market House Theatre as music director for their popular summer camps: Broadway Bootcamp (2017, 2016), Seussical!
+Recently, she has returned to Market House Theatre as music director for their popular summer camps: Broadway Bootcamp (2018, 2017, 2016), Seussical!
 The Musical (2017), Music Man, Jr. (2016), and Dinosaurs After Dark (2015).
 This fall she will be seen on the Market House Theatre stage as Sophie Sheradan in their production of Mamma Mia.
 She also maintains a private voice studio, Atomic City Voice Studio, and teaches voice in public schools.

 Photographer: Brad Rankin Studio